Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/deploying-maintaining/how-tos/deploying-testing/how-to-combine-deployment.md

 java -classpath "lib/*:combine-aws-account-automation-3.13.x.jar" com.sequoia.combine.accounts.CombineCommandExecutor update --config-store-profile <profile> --bricks-release-version bricks_v_x_x_x
 ```

 Be certain to provide the name of your Combine JAR File and the profile you wish to use.
 For Bricks Release Version you can actually provide any value since it is only used to create a unique path in S3.
-However we recommend a version number that follows this pattern:
+However we recommend a version number that follows the pattern `bricks_v_x_x_x` (such as: `bricks_v_3_13_7`).

-`bricks_v_x_x_x` - For example: `bricks_v_3_13_7`

 The build will attempt to load artifacts into S3.